RimuEirnarn/Terminal-Flashbang/README.md

 # Terminal-Flashbang
 You should not use this repo for the sake of your eyes. i've warned you.

 And also, don't take this seriously.
-Because it's all is a joke.
+Because it is a joke.

 ## Installation
 The installation is easy.
 You just need Termux and Termux-API installed.
 And you can choose one of these files.